-Yet businesses still want to use models and structures designed for the last century – either inspired by military leadership models or post-industrial management thinking.
+Yet businesses still want to use models and structures designed for the last century.
+Which seem to be inspired by either military leadership models or post-industrial management thinking.

 Customer Centricity is not a bolt-on for the business.
 Taking post-industrial management thinking and adding a touch of customer stuff will not produce the long-term results we all seek.
 The business needs to be designed in a way that leverages the customer centric principles.